fniessink/toisto/docs/software.md

 }
 ```

-If a concept has more than one antonym (for example, large and big are both antonyms of small), the `antonym` value can be a list of concept identifiers instead of a string.
+If a concept has more than one antonym (for example, "large" and "big" are both antonyms of "small"), the `antonym` value can be a list of concept identifiers instead of a string.

 ### Concept levels